Looking for the best day trips from Asheville, NC? As AVL locals, we are sharing top Asheville day trips for hikers, waterfall chasers, and foodies.

 10. Appalachian Trail

-I don’t know about you, but I always imagine myself as Bill Bryson when I hop on the Appalachian Trail.
-OK; OK…maybe I am Katz…
+We don’t know about you, but we always imagine ourselves as Bill Bryson when we hop on the Appalachian Trail.
+OK; OK…maybe just Katz…

-For two worthwhile hikes along the AT, don’t miss Max Patch and Lover’s Leap.
+Parts of the Appalachian Trail are also located in the Pisgah National Forest.
+For two worthwhile hikes and a great Asheville day trip along the AT, don’t miss Max Patch and Lover’s Leap.

 Max Patch is one of the prettiest hikes in all of WNC (with the worst drive).
 A stunning ‘bald’ with 360-degree views, pack a picnic and hike an easy trail to the summit via the AT.